NixOS/GSoC/README.md

 This is the repo we will use to coordinate Google Summer of Code 2024

+> WORK IN PROGRESS: please don't read into this too much, we are still working on this document

 It all started here: https://github.com/NixOS/foundation/issues/115

 ## How to become a mentor